ajaynair710/virtual-paint/README.md

-# virtual-paint
+# Virtual Paint

-A paint app that draws on screen by detecting and tracking object using webcam
+A paint app that draws on screen by detecting and tracking specific colour object using webcam.

+Technology Used - OpenCV